 Don’t Give the Cracks a Chance to Grow

 I knew we were overspending, but my initial response, just like the cracks in my wall, was to hope it would go away.
 That this had been an expensive month for whatever legit reason and next month we’d get back on track.
 Except, that deficit just grew.

 We had the occasional fight about how to approach it (or not) and our bank account didn’t mildew, but other things started to stink.
 Resentment and grudges began to sneak in.
 (You can’t just call an exterminator for those kinds of pests.)
 We managed to work out a system before anything got worse, but I’ve seen others that let it keep going and become toxic.
 I’ve seen people and relationships break over something that started as just a crack.
 Everyone has cracks.
-Cracks in our family dynamics, with colleagues, in our faith communities, friendships, marriages, physical health.
+Cracks in our family dynamics, with colleagues, in our faith communities, friendships, marriages, and physical health.
 I could keep adding to this list.

 The contractors and engineers showed up last week.
-When I left for work my home looked normal, when I went by at lunch they had dug up my entire flower bed, jackhammered their way through the sidewalk and driveway and no less than eight full grown men were under my house.
+When I left for work my home looked normal, when I went by at lunch they had dug up my entire flower bed, jackhammered their way through the sidewalk and driveway and no less than eight full-grown men were under my house.

 A Lesson to Avoid Avoidance

 When I got home my house looked totally normal (minus the rose bushes and freshly poured patches in the concrete).
 The cracks had been visibly brought back together.
 I could still see where they used to be, but I really had to look.
-Of course I grabbed a stick and quickly put our initials in the wet concrete.
+Of course, I grabbed a stick and quickly put our initials in the wet concrete.
 A reminder to never let cracks grow.
 A reminder of what I’m learning:

 —Look at your cracks.
 Maybe you are wiser than me and can deal with them before they start to stink, but I generally need a push to change my habits.